GunnJerkens/wordpress-test/README.md

 All content must be editable in WordPress.

 - Home page
     - Global menu which collapses on screens narrower than 768px.
-Pages in the menu can be empty but for a title.
+Page links in the menu can be empty but for a title.
         - About
         - Products
         - Contact